tully-t/Xeno/Conky/README.md

 - The config section of conky-xeno.conf is split into subsections for easier navigation: Runtime, Own Window, Alignment, Font, Metadata, and Lua.
 Notes about pertinent config options:

 #### Own window
-- own_window_type: I have found that `'dock'` provides the best results on KDE.
+- own_window_type: I have found that `'dock'` provides the best results with KDE.
 The other options are normal, desktop, panel, utility, and override.
 'Normal' widows are given window decorations, and KDE has strong opinions about the placement and opacity of 'panel' windows (to be avoided).
 'Desktop' and 'override' are not functional options on KDE, and 'utility' is functionally similar to 'normal'.
 - own_window_hints: On Wayland, I have found that the 'below' option is ignored or otherwise not functional.
 KDE supports wlr_layer_shell, so you can use a Window Rule to force Conky to the 'below' window layer.
 - own_window_argb_value: 0, for transparency
 - use_xft: true, for transparency